Weather Forecast – This afternoon and tonight

 TRINIDAD, TOBAGO AND THE REMAINDER OF THE LESSER ANTILLES

-Expect increasing cloudiness as the night progresses with intermittent showers/rain in varying areas, mainly after midnight.
-There is a medium (60%) chance of heavy showers or isolated thunderstorm activity.
+This afternoon, mostly fair, hazy and breezy weather, despite few brief showers near hilly areas.

-Gusty winds and street flooding can occur in the event of heavy showers or thunderstorms.
+Initially, tonight will be fair and hazy, gradually becoming cloudy with scattered showers and the medium chance of isolated thunderstorm activity after midnight.

-A mild concentration of Saharan dust remains present in the atmosphere.
-Sensitive persons should take all necessary precautions.
+There is a moderate concentration of Saharan dust present in the atmosphere.
+Persons who are sensitive to these air quality changes should take the necessary precautions.

 TEMPERATURE